acdoussan/docker-migrate/README.md

 # Requirements
 Docker must already be installed on both the local and remote host.
+[Docker compose V2](https://stackoverflow.com/a/66516826) must be available on both hosts.
+You can verify that the V2 api is installed by running `docker compose version`.

-If your host does not have internet access, `ubuntu:18.04` must be available on the local and remote host, and `stedolan/jq` must be available on the local host.
+If your host does not have internet access, `ubuntu:18.04` must be available on the local and remote host, and `stedolan/jq` must be available on the local host. `red5d/docker-autocompose` must also be available on the local host.

 # Usage